Zylophone/udacity-health-tracker/README.md

 - You can use search functionality without logging in.
-	- Once you start typing in the input filed, autocomplete will be used from Nutritionix API 2.0.
+	- Once you start typing in the input filed, auto-complete will be used from Nutritionix API 2.0.
 		*This functionality is not available on Safari, since I am using a datalist element currently.*

 	- After pressing the button 'search' or the 'enter' key, a table with products names, weight and calories will be displayed.